Enhanced Quasiparticle Relaxation in a Superconductor via the Proximity Effect

 Charge and energy imbalance, being the first observed signatures of non-equilibrium superconductivity, can provide direct access to inelastic scattering rates/lifetimes for quasiparticles in a given system.
-In most studies, charge imbalance is generated via injection of charged quasiparticle distributions through Normal-Insulator-Superconductor (`NIS') tunnel junctions.
-In Clark's original experiment \cite{clarke_experimental_1972}, NIS and SIS junctions were co-located on the same superconducting wire, and used to drive and measure a steady-state, non-equilibrium quasiparticle distribution $f_k(\epsilon_k)$ \cite{pethick_relaxation_1979,tinkham_introduction_2004}.
-In this case, when injecting a current of predominantly electron or hole-like Bogoliubov quasiparticles across the NIS junction, one can calculate the accrued charge imbalance $Q^*$ by integrating the total charge of all quasiparticles
+In most studies, charge imbalance is generated via injection of quasiparticles of charge $q_k$ (being always less than or equal to the ordinary electron/hole charge) through normal-metal/insulator/superconductor (NIS) tunnel junctions.
+In Clark's original experiment \cite{clarke_experimental_1972}, NIS and SIS (Josephson) junctions were co-located on the same superconducting wire, and used to drive and measure a steady-state, non-equilibrium quasiparticle distribution $f_k(\epsilon_k)$ \cite{pethick_relaxation_1979,tinkham_introduction_2004}.
+In this procedure, when injecting a current of predominantly electron or hole-like Bogoliubov quasiparticles across the NIS junction, one can calculate the accrued charge imbalance $Q^*$ by integrating the total charge of all quasiparticles